Application and admission for BSc Data Science

 - The conditional admission letter will state what you need to do to turn your conditional admission into unconditional admission.

-- Examples of conditions of admission may include providing the results of your English proficiency test, and/or a certified copy of your diploma, and/or a final list of grades.
+- Examples of conditions of admission may include providing a certified copy of your diploma, and/or a final list of grades.

 After you have met all the conditions of admission, you will receive your unconditional admission letter via e-mail.

 Congratulations on being admitted to Tilburg University, either conditionally or unconditionally!
 We welcome you and wish you good luck with the start of your studies.